La cité du Fleuve

-La Cité du Fleuve is a planned neighborhood on the outskirts of Kinshasa, Democratic Republic of the Congo, being constructed on land reclaimed from the Congo River.
-La Cité du Fleuve began as a dream in early 2008.
-In June 2009 the reclamation and construction work began.
-Today, land is being reclaimed in preparation for a showhouse, which will be built while land for the rest of Phase 1 is being reclaimed.
+La Cité du Fleuve is a residential development on the outskirts of Kinshasa, Democratic Republic of the Congo, being constructed on land reclaimed from the Congo River.
+La Cité du Fleuve was announced in early 2008.
+In June 2009 the land reclamation and construction work began.

-A planned development situated on reclaimed land space in the sandbanks and marshes of the Congo river, directly adjacent to Kinshasa in the Democratic Republic of Congo (DRC), the development will be linked to the main land by roads leading to the city and to the airport.
-Upon completion, the new island which is still under development is anticipating at least 250,000 residents.
+The development is situated on reclaimed land space in the sandbanks and marshes of the Congo river, directly adjacent to Kinshasa.
+Upon completion, the new island was anticipated to house 250,000 residents.